nezirin777/vipstarcoin-explorer/README.md

 ## Note

-For more details about the [HTMLCOIN API](https://github.com/HTMLCOIN/htmlcoin-api) configuration and end-points, go to [HTMLCOIN API](https://github.com/HTMLCOIN/htmlcoin-api).
+For more details about the [VIPSTARCOIN API](https://github.com/VIPSTARCOIN/vipstarcoin-api) configuration and end-points, go to [VIPSTARCOIN API](https://github.com/VIPSTARCOIN/vipstarcoin-api).

 ## Contribute

-Contributions and suggestions are welcomed at the [Explorer GitHub repository](https://github.com/HTMLCOIN/htmlcoin-explorer).
+Contributions and suggestions are welcomed at the [Explorer GitHub repository](https://github.com/VIPSTARCOIN/vipstarcoin-explorer).

 ## License